Study Leave A-Z

 (b) For anything else, as a general rule, you will need to obtain written (email) approval from the TPD / FPD / GP Patch AD Office for any activity and your breakdown of all known and estimated costs before obtaining final approval from the NHSE Wessex Study Leave Team.
 Once you have the necessary approvals from your employer and TPD / FPD / GP Patch AD Office (where necessary) please forward the details of the activity, a breakdown of the costs and evidence of written confirmation of these approvals by email to england.studyleave.wx@nhs.net for final review and approval.

-(7) It is advised that you wait until you have completed the full online approval process (including NHSE Wessex approval for requests over £750.00 and/or not on the approved list) before booking the study leave activity.
+(7) It is advised that you wait until you have obtained all requisite approvals before committing to expenditure on a study leave activity.
 If you pay for an activity before the approval process is complete, and the request is declined, you will not be reimbursed for any costs incurred.

-(9) You should reclaim any study leave expenses from your employing Trust after you have attended the event, in accordance with their local process.
-Please read the study leave travel and subsistence guide.
+(9) You should reclaim any study leave expenses from your employing Trust in accordance with their local process.

 (10) Claims must be submitted no later than 3 months after the event, in line with NHS terms and conditions for staff expenses.
 Any claims received after this deadline will not be paid.